How can we make national environmental laws better?

 Our existing laws might look good on paper, but they are failing to address these urgent challenges and prevent environmental decline.
 Our existing laws cannot guarantee that development will be ecologically sustainable.
 There have also been attempts to wind back longstanding environmental law protections in recent years.

 We need to strengthen national environmental law.

-The Australian Panel of Experts on Environmental Law (APEEL) is developing a vision for the next generation of Australian environmental laws that can ensure a healthy, functioning and resilient environment for generations to come.
+The Australian Panel of Experts on Environmental Law (APEEL) has developed a vision for the next generation of Australian environmental laws that can ensure a healthy, functioning and resilient environment for generations to come.

 The project is summarised in The Future of Australian Environmental Laws.
 This report provides an overview of detailed technical expert papers across eight key topics:

 - The foundations of environmental law

 - Terrestrial natural resources management